Sebastien Rousseau

 Will agentic commerce really reach $3-$5 trillion by 2030?
 The McKinsey baseline points to $5 trillion in agentic commerce sales by 2030, with a range of independent forecasts clustering between $3 trillion and $5 trillion.
 The variance reflects how aggressively merchants ship machine-readable checkout APIs and how quickly banks let agents transact under SCA delegation — the bottleneck is on the bank and merchant side, not on the agent capability side.

-Does the November 14, 2026 SWIFT cut-over apply to domestic SEPA flows too?
+Do the 14/15 November 2026 cut-overs apply to domestic SEPA flows too?
 Yes.
 The structured-address requirement applies to CBPR+ cross-border and to SEPA payment messages.
 Banks running both rails need a single canonical address schema upstream of the SWIFT interface, not two parallel mappings.

 Is a tokenised deposit the same as a stablecoin?
 No. A tokenised deposit is an unsecured liability on a regulated bank's balance sheet, with the same deposit-insurance coverage as a traditional deposit.
 A stablecoin is typically a fully-reserved instrument issued by a non-bank, without credit-creation capacity.
 Project Agorá's design assumes tokenised deposits sit alongside wholesale CBDCs on a shared programmable ledger; stablecoins do not feature in the wholesale settlement leg.